When You Are Dismissed

 Not to defend.

-Just to stay with what I know.
+Just to stay grounded.

-To let my own experience count,
+To let my own experience count, even when it isn’t echoed back.

-To trust myself,
+To trust myself, without permission.

 Where have you felt yourself grow quieter in order to be believed?